bytecodealliance/bytecodealliance.org/_posts/2025-07-16-winch-aarch64-support.md

-Wasmtime to use either [Cranelift](https://cranelift.dev/) or [Winch](https://github.com/bytecodealliance/wasmtime/tree/main/winch) as the Wasm compiler depending on the use-case: Cranelift is an optimizing compiler aiming to generate fast enough code.
+Wasmtime to use either [Cranelift](https://cranelift.dev/) or [Winch](https://github.com/bytecodealliance/wasmtime/tree/main/winch) as the Wasm compiler depending on the use-case: Cranelift is an optimizing compiler aiming to generate fast code.
 Winch is a 'baseline' compiler, aiming for fast compilation and low-latency startup.